 The couple takes off their clothes if they wish.
 Some couples start out partially clothed.
 The goal is whatever is most comfortable to each person.
 First, one member lies down and the other takes about 20 minutes touching and exploring the partner.
 The R- and X-rated parts of the body must be avoided, including breasts and buttocks.
 The person being touched tells his or her partner what feels pleasant.
 The couple absolutely must communicate during the exercise.
 Then they switch roles.
-This is phase one and is done 2-3 times per week for 2 weeks.
+This is phase one and is done two to three times per week for two weeks.
 No sex is allowed.

-In phase 3, weeks 5-6, the couple again starts out with sensate focus exercises, but they also proceed to have sexual intercourse.
+In phase three, weeks five and six, the couple again starts out with sensate focus exercises, but they also proceed to have sexual intercourse.

 Sometimes I will suggest a certain modification in the basic framework depending on the issues and the severity of the problem.
 If you Google (or Bing for my Microsoft patients) the term “sensate focus exercises,” you will see many examples and testimonials regarding this effective technique.
 The goal is a lighter touch, not a massage.
 Slow touching is generally better than fast motions.
 Also, touching the face, hands, and feet are an important part of sensate focus.
 Creating variety in the style of touch can be helpful as well.